Brooksie Way Half Marathon

 The exercise also successfully leveraged permenant and temporary infrastructure,

-including a temporary vehicle-based repeater deployed along the course.
+including the temporary vehicle-based repeater deployed along the course.